-Whilst there has been some positive impact of the 2020-21 plan, the progress and outcomes for these pupils from their starting points is one of the main focuses for the academy.
+Whilst there has been some positive impact of the 2021-22 plan, the progress and outcomes for these students from their starting points is one of the main focuses for the academy.

 The key challenges to achievement that we have identified among our disadvantaged pupils are summarised below.

-* Some students lack knowledge of knowing what and how to revise and have a lack of equipment and resources to engage in learning
+* Some students lack knowledge of knowing what and how to revise .

-* Some students’ have low aspirations and do not access in school opportunties to develop their cultural capital
+* Some students’ have low aspirations and do not access in school opportunities to develop their cultural capital.

-* Lack of technology such as Laptops causing a loss in learning during COVID related lockdwon due to not being able to access teams
+* Lack of equipment/technology such as Laptops causing a loss in learning.

 Our mission is ‘Through Catholic values and principles, every person at All Saints’ will achieve their full potential: spiritually, academically, socially, morally and physically.’

 Through our high expectations to maintain the quality of teaching and learning we expect to further improve the outcomes of all the students at All Saints’, demonstrated through our headline figures.